ankitects/anki-betas/src/anki2.1.50.md

 - Fixed AltGr triggering Ctrl+Alt shortcuts on Windows (thanks to Rumo)
 - Fixed an error loading the old deck options screen when using Python 3.10.
 - Fixed an error that could appear when clicking on the sidebar (thanks to qxo).
+- Fixed an error that could occur in the browser when switching profiles (thanks to Hikaru).
 - Fixed an error when an installed TTS voice on Windows supported multiple languages (thanks to Rumo).
 - Fixed an error when exporting a collection with media files in it with very old modification dates (thanks to gnnoh).
 - Fixed an intermittent error when building on Windows.